 Graveyard of the Stateless

 A nation once so strong, social cohesion was disposed and fell apart in many states and countries, all of them struggle to this day to survive.
 Equal wealth is over, the left is poverty and corruption and people who feel stateless and tragically forgotten.
 Left behind by those who once sold trust and wealth of a nation, to the pressure of the world leaders and political enemies.
 There is a small yard in Ukraine, Lviv’s oldest neighborhoods where lost toys found a home, that was tragically forgotten and left behind someday.
 This little yard is my inspiration for those who live in this neighborhoods, who have a related story of life.
 The Generation who know the differences between now and then well is nearly disappearing.
 If you enter a home of this generation you feel like you are stepping back in time, where everything was different and pretty much equal.
 In these rooms, everything remained like many years ago, and the residents themselves too.
 Like the toys from the past nation, which never changed, they still look the same.

 My Project is about the former Soviet Union which never disappeared for the older generation and remains in homes and minds.
 About a feeling which still presides if you enter several homes of the older generation, where time seems to stand still.

 Beyond the Taj Mahal

-The world around the most impressiv builings and places are my point of interest.
-Apart from the influence of money and just away from tour groups with expensiv camaras and handbags, to the People who live with no water supply next door to prestige hotels with waterblue swimming pools.
-Children who ran with our throwouts which we once rejected from our closets, because we brought new things.
-People who live and co existing next to a surrialistic world which will never be theirs.
+The world around the most impressive buildings and places are my point of interest.
+Apart from the influence of money and just away from tour groups with expensive cameras and handbags, to the People who live with no water supply next door to prestige hotels with water blue swimming pools.
+Children who ran with our throwouts which we once rejected from our closets, because we bought new things.
+People who live and co-existing next to a surrealistic world which will never be theirs.

 Narrow alleys of a slum